SharePoint/sp-dev-docs/docs/schema/module-element-site.md

 api_type:
 - schema
 ms.assetid: cee7eacc-0142-4b33-a363-3ef0873799dc
-description: Specifies files and "all user" Web Parts with which to provision a website.
+description: Specifies files and "all user" web parts with which to provision a website.
 ---

 # Module element (Site)

 **Applies to:** SharePoint 2016 | SharePoint Foundation 2013 | SharePoint Online | SharePoint Server 2013

-Specifies files and "all user" Web Parts with which to provision a website.
+Specifies files and "all user" web parts with which to provision a website.

 ```XML
 <Module>